Single root I/O virtualization (SR-IOV) allows

 When SR-IOV is enabled, multicast traffic is filtered by

 the PF.
-This filtering causes applications that rely on multicast,
+This filtering causes applications that rely on multicast, such

-add the multicast MAC address to the host using the following command:
+the multicast MAC address to the host using the following command:

 maddress add <multicast-mac> dev <interface-name>